Pjotr Kestens: RWDM Brussels

 In June 2024, Kestens returned to Belgian football by signing a two-year contract with an option for a third year with RWDM.
 The Brussels-based club had recently been relegated from the Belgian Pro League and was restructuring its squad in preparation for a promotion campaign.
 The announcement noted that Kestens, then 22 years old, had joined on a free transfer following the expiry of his contract with Eindhoven.
 The move marked his first time playing professionally in Belgium, having previously spent his entire senior career in the Netherlands.

 Kestens established himself as a regular starter during the 2024–25 Challenger Pro League season, primarily playing as a left winger.
 He made 22 league appearances and scored four goals, contributing to RWDM's qualification for the promotion play-offs.
 In addition to his league performances, he featured in the Belgian Cup, helping the club reach the seventh round.

+Dender

+On 29 July 2026, Kestens signed with recently relegated Challenger Pro League club FCV Dender EH after a successful trial.